Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 ## Welcome

-Welcome to the lab handbook for the Smith-Vidaurre Lab.
+Welcome to the lab handbook for the Smith-Vidaurre Lab, also known as the BIRDS lab.
 Dr. Grace Smith-Vidaurre is the head of the lab.
 At any point in time, other members of the Smith-Vidaurre Lab may include postdoctoral researchers, graduate students, research assistants or technicians, undergraduate students, and visiting scientists.
 This handbook is intended to be a resource for all current members of the lab, as well as prospective researchers and students who are interested in joining the lab.
 As you read this handbook, you'll find information about general expectations for lab members, as well as information about how the lab operates.

 Everyone who joins the lab is expected to commit to the general guidelines outlined here, which serve as a contract for how the research team will work together.
+New lab members are expected to read this handbook during their first two weeks in the lab.
+This lab handbook is a work in progress.
+As a lab member, if you have ideas about what can be added or clarified, then talk to me (Dr. Smith-Vidaurre).

 ### Our Primary Research

 **We commit to a shared goal of conducting creative, rigorous, and accessible science**.
-In order to meet this goal, we are dedicated to building and maintaining an inclusive lab culture that supports scientists from diverse backgrounds with varied interests and career goals.
+In order to meet this goal, we are dedicated to building and maintaining an inclusive lab culture that supports and respects scientists from diverse backgrounds with varied interests and career goals.
 As a lab, we commit to sustaining an anti-racist working culture and a safe space for members of the queer community.
+We also commit to maintaining a lab environment that is positive, engaging, rewarding, and constructive.
+We value high-quality, careful science over rushed and careless work.

 Our lab is focused on three primary research areas: